MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 ![](http://kerrygallagher.co.uk/content/images/2014/Mar/Screenshot_2014_03_01_10_58_06.png)

-[Atom](https://atom.io/) A hackable text editor for the 21st Century.
+[Atom](https://atom.io/) A hack-able text editor for the 21st Century.
 Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.

 ## Brackets